Images of shadow and thin accretion disk around Bardeen black hole surrounded by perfect fluid dark matter: Conclusion

 \section{Conclusion}

 The study begins by examining the spacetime structure of PFDM-Bardeen BH.
 This analysis identifies the parameter ranges that ensure the existence of regular horizons and clarifies how the DM parameter and magnetic charge reshape the underlying geometry.
-Building on this foundation, observational constraints derived from the EHT are applied to the model.
-The comparison with M87* data yields a narrow viable interval for the DM parameter, restricted to \(\mathcal{O}(10^{-1}-10^{-2})\), while the magnetic charge introduces only subdominant modifications.
-These constraints significantly limit the physically relevant parameter space.
+From EHT shadow constraints we derive a rough prediction for the PFDM density near the BH: for Sgr A*, the allowed parameter range \(b/M \sim 10^{-3}\)–\(10^{-2}\) yields \(\rho_{\mathrm{DM}} \sim 0.27\)–\(2.67\,\mathrm{g/cm^{3}}\) at the shadow scale \(R_{\mathrm{sh}}\sim5M\), dropping to \(\sim10^{-24}\)–\(10^{-25}\,\mathrm{g/cm^{3}}\) at 100 pc.
 Subsequently, we investigated photon dynamics around the BH, where null trajectories are classified into direct, lensing, and photon ring branches.
 The results show that the DM parameter has a pronounced effect on the photon sphere, shadow radius, transfer function, and intensity profiles generally enlarging the shadow and suppressing the observed flux.
 In contrast, variations in \(g\) produce only minor corrections across all observables.

-The final part of the analysis explores the imaging of thin accretion disks, including primary and secondary images, radiative flux distributions, and redshift maps.
-The morphology of the disk images is strongly influenced by the viewing inclination, with edge-on perspectives revealing distinct disk contours.
-Consistent with earlier findings, the DM parameter substantially alters image size and brightness, whereas the magnetic charge plays a negligible role.
-Notably, all images exhibit purely redshifted emission, providing an additional observational signature that may help distinguish PFDM-Bardeen BH from other compact objects.

-Overall, the results demonstrate that DM exerts the dominant influence on both shadow geometry and optical appearance, while magnetic charge contributes only marginal effects.
-These conclusions highlight the potential of high-resolution BH imaging to probe the interplay between regular BHs and their surrounding DM environments.
+The magnetic charge \(g\) contributes negligibly because on the scales probed (\(r\sim5M\)) we have \(r\gg g\); the Bardeen term expands as \(-2M/r+\mathcal{O}(g^2/r^3)\), so \(g\) enters only as a strongly suppressed \(\mathcal{O}(g^2/r^3)\) correction.
+In contrast, the PFDM term \(-(b/r)\ln(r/b)\) directly modifies the geometry at these radii.
+Quantitatively, increasing \(b/M\) from 0 to 0.08 enlarges the photon sphere by \(\sim14\%\), while increasing \(g/M\) from 0 to 0.3 changes it by only \(1.7\%\).
+Hence all observational signatures are dominated by \(b\), with \(g\) playing a negligible role.